ezeoleaf/awesome-golang-repositories/README.md

 [go-log](https://github.com/desperatee/go-log): Simple Golang logger package with multi-platform color support, with 3 different levels of logs (info, warn, error)
 [awsarn](https://github.com/gigawattio/awsarn): AWS ARN Parser package for Go
 [atomix](https://github.com/atomix/atomix): A Kubernetes toolkit for building distributed applications using cloud native principles
 [gocover-cui](https://github.com/Mapana/gocover-cui): Imitation go tool cover -html for display terminal
+[Alert-System](https://github.com/Aleena48/Alert-System): An Alert notification service is an application which can receive alerts from certain alerting systems like System_X and System_Y and send these alerts to developers in the form of SMS and emails.